SpartanNash Company (SPTN): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The original location was Grand Rapids, Michigan.
+The original location was Grand Rapids, Michigan, which remains a core operational hub today.

 Founding team members